 Book and Film Review Guidelines

-welcomes book reviews as well as suggestions for books to review.
-We offer two options for book reviews.
+welcomes book and film reviews as well as suggestions for books/films to review.
+There are two options for book reviews.

 Second, Single Book Reviews, are approximately 1,500-2,500 words in length, and should begin with one or two paragraphs summarizing the main points of the book.
 The main body of the review should be a critical analysis of the core issues in the book that relate to the study and practice of ethics.
 The review should close with implications for scholarship and practice.

-Book and film reviews should be submitted via the journal’s online submission system (Editorial Manager): http://www.editorial manager.com/publicintegrity/default.aspx
+Book and film reviews should be submitted via the journal’s online submission system: https://www.editorialmanager.com/publicintegrity/default.aspx

 .
-When submitting a book review, be sure to choose “Book/Film Review” from the drop-down menu of submission options.
-If you have any questions regarding book or film reviews or any suggestions of books to review, please contact Book/ Film Review Editor Dr. Brandi Blessett at email@example.com
+When submitting a book/film review, be sure to choose “Book/Film Review” from the drop-down menu of submission options.
+If you have any questions regarding book/film reviews or any suggestions of books/films to review, please contact Book/Film Review Editor Dr. Brandi Blessett at Brandi.Blessett@uc.edu